Getting regular physical activity is important for your health and is particularly important when you have heart disease.

 - It improves your overall quality of life

-3 Steps to Exercising Safely and Effectively
+3 Steps to Exercising with a Heart Condition Safely

 The key to becoming more active when you have a heart condition is to plan ahead and know what to expect.
 The following steps will help guide you each step of the way.

 - Aerobic activities are very beneficial for the heart.
 Walking (anywhere…in the house, the park, the mall), bike riding, swimming or water aerobics, elliptical machines, and Zumba classes are just some of your options.

 - Choose something that you will enjoy and will look forward to doing.

 - Don’t think you can do an aerobic activity?
 No worries!
 Start with seated exercises (such as the ones in your handout) and go from there.

 - Hesitant about exercising?
 Set your goal at 5 minutes a day of walking (total walking–which you can accomplish just by walking to the restroom a few times!).
 This may not seem like much, but it is still a good starting point.

 - Go slowly.
 Plan to move at a pace that is comfortable for you.
 Do not challenge yourself too much at first (regardless of how motivated you feel) as this can lead to frustration or injury.